Bidirectional Interpolation for the Lambda-Calculus: Revisiting and Formalising Craig-\v{C}ubri\'c Interpolation: Related work

 In other proof formalism, Saurin analyses (proof-relevant) interpolation~\cite{Saurin25fscd} in sequent calculi for various logics as a cut-introduction mechanism.
 This work also presents a ``computational'' version of interpolation in System L \cite{Curien2000,MunchMaccagnoni2013}, a term language for the sequent calculus.
 Veltri and Wan studied proof-relevant interpolation for a non-associative restriction of the Lambek calculus~\cite{VeltriW25} (also formalised, see below), while Fiorillo \textit{et al.}~\cite{Fiorillo2025} considered linear logic proof nets or non-cut-free proofs.

-While Craig interpolation received both syntactic and semantic proofs, it is natural to wonder what would be a semantic counterpart to proof-relevant interpolation: this was the original focus of \Cubric who studied interpolation in bicartesian-closed categories~\cite{Cubricphd,Cubric1994}; Fiorillo's~\cite{Fiorillo2024} investigated such results in models of linear logic.
+While Craig interpolation received both syntactic and semantic proofs, it is natural to wonder what would be a semantic counterpart to proof-relevant interpolation: this was the original focus of \Cubric who studied interpolation in bicartesian-closed categories~\cite{Cubricphd,Cubric1994}; Fiorillo~\cite{Fiorillo2024} investigated such results in models of linear logic.

 \subparagraph*{Formalised Interpolation} Craig interpolation was formalised multiple times, both for classical~\cite{Ridge2006,michaelis_et_al2017} and intuitionistic logic~\cite{ChapmanMU08}. \footnote{Chapman {\it et al.}\ as well as Ridge cite Boulmé~\cite{Boulme1996} as an even earlier formalisation for classical logic in \Rocq, but this development does not appear to be publicly available.} More recently, Férée \textit{et. al.} have formalised uniform interpolation results {\it à la} Pitts~\cite{Pitts92} in \Rocq, first for intuitionistic logic \cite{Feree2023}, then for modal logics \cite{Feree2024}.
-Since uniform interpolation does not interpolate a particular proof, their proofs are quite different from ours, in particular they do not formalise a cut-elimination/normalisation result, and again there is no proof-relevant refinement.
+Although related, uniform interpolation is different enough from Craig interpolation that their proofs are quite different from ours.
+In particular, they formalise cut admissibility but no normalisation, and again there is no proof-relevant refinement.
 Even more recently, Veltri and Wan~\cite{VeltriW25} used \textsc{Agda} to formalise cut-elimination and proof-relevant interpolation for a substructural logic, the Lambek calculus, in their effort to understand this system.
 Their propositional logic only has negative connectives, but the difficulty relies on the complexity of the context's structure due to the lack of structural rules: Working with a non-associative, non-commutative sequent calculus, they develop a complex machinery to handle sequents with a tree structure.
 While we formalized a proof-relevant version of Prawitz's approach, they looked at a proof-relevant version of Maehara \cite{Maehara}.